eclipse-cyclonedds/cyclonedds-cxx/docs/manual/idlcxx.rst

 on tags, not positions, all other text is inserted into the generated code verbatim.
 This allows for custom allocators and the like to be added as well.

-For more information on all command line options, run idlc with the -h option, loading the idlcxx
+More information on all command line options can be retrieved by running idlc with the -h option, while loading the idlcxx library:
-library:

 .. code:: bash